Joaodss/Graveyard-Builder-Game/README.md

   - <https://github.com/Joaodss/Graveyard-Builder-Game-Auth-Service>
   - <https://github.com/EN-IH-WDPT-JUN21/CSharks-BackEndHomework>

-- Setup the following database name and user, or setup your own database by changing the values in the `application.properties` file
+- Setup the following database name and user, or set up your database by changing the values in the `application.properties` file

 ```sql
 CREATE DATABASE GraveyardBuilder;